gruntwork-io/cloud-nuke/README.md

 go test -v -run TestListAMIs
 ```

+### Building and running in Docker

+In order to build and run as a docker container, have a look at the instructions at the top of the Dockerfile in this repository.

 ### Formatting

 Every source file in this project should be formatted with `go fmt`.